 How does poetry support a spiritual practice?
 We will look at poetry and Buddhism historically, read and analyze poems together, and talk about how to read a poem as a spiritual experience.
 We will do a meditation practice together as well as a poetry reading practice.
 No prior experience with poetry (or dharma) is necessary.

-You will receive a PDF with all the poems talked about, and some beautiful extra ones as well.
+At the end of the workshop, you’ll receive a PDF with all the poems we talked about, and some beautiful extra ones as well.

 Look forward to celebrating National Poetry Day together in this way.